AtyangIrukan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the mode of the file hello the same as olleh mode
+adds execute permission to all subdirectories of the current directory, the owner, the group owner and the other users